KXAN

 Education |

-Dr. Shardha Jogee is a Professor in the Astronomy Department and the holder of the Rex G. Baker, Jr. and McDonald Centennial Professorship at the University of Texas (UT) at Austin.
-She served as the Department Chair from 2015 to 2019.
+Dr. Shardha Jogee is the Associate Dean for Faculty Affairs in the College of Natural Sciences (CNS) at The University of Texas (UT) at Austin and a Professor in the Department of Astronomy where she holds the Rex G. Baker, Jr. and McDonald Centennial Professorship.
+She joined the faculty at UT Austin in 2004 and served as the Department Chair from 2015 to 2019.
 She holds a Bachelor's degree in Physics from the University of Cambridge in England, and Master's and Ph.D. degrees in Astronomy from Yale University in the USA.
-Prior to joining the faculty at UT Austin, Dr. Jogee conducted research at Caltech and the Space Telescope Science Institute, which oversees the scientific operations of NASA's Hubble Space Telescope and the James Webb Space Telescope.
-At UT, Dr. Jogee's scientific research explores how galaxies and their constituent stars, black holes and dark matter halos grow across cosmic time, using NASA's space telescopes, McDonald Observatory and other ground telescopes, and the Texas Advanced Computing Center.
-She is a member of several international science teams, has won over $3.8 M in external grants and authored over 200 publications with over 8,600 citations.
-Dr. Jogee is an alumna of Leadership Texas 2014 and a Public Voices Fellow with the OpEd Project.
-She strongly supports a broader participation of young women and under-represented groups in STEM and the essential partnership between researchers, government, the private sector, and philanthropists in advancing higher education and society. |
+Prior to joining UT Austin, Dr. Jogee worked at Caltech and the Space Telescope Science Institute, which oversees the scientific operations of NASA's Hubble Space Telescope and the flagship James Webb Space Telescope.
+At UT Austin, Dr. Jogee leads a scientific research program to explore how galaxies and their constituent stars, black holes and dark matter grow across cosmic time, and she also teaches undergraduate and PhD students.
+Her research uses NASA's space telescopes, McDonald Observatory and other ground telescopes, as well as the Texas Advanced Computing Center (TACC).
+Dr. Jogee has been awarded over $4.2 million in grant funding from NASA, the National Science Foundation, the Department of Defense and has published 220 research papers that have garnered over 10,100 citations.
+Dr. Jogee is a member of the American Astronomical Society, an alumna of Leadership Texas 2014, and a Public Voices Fellow with the OpEd Project.
+She strongly supports a broader participation of women and under-represented groups in STEM and the essential partnership between universities, federal agencies, and philanthropists in advancing higher education and society. |

 Appointments |